-Weighted average remaining

-Category Useful life useful life at March 31, 2023
+Category ategory Useful life

-Toll highway 50-80 years 28 years
+Toll highway 50-80 years 27 years

-Road surface treatments 7-15 years 6 years
+Road surface treatments 7-15 years 5 years

 Tolling system 5 years 3 years

-Toll plaza 40 years 13 years
+Toll plaza 40 years 12 years

-Other assets 10 years 3 years
+Other assets 10 years 2 years

 (c) Impairment:

 The carrying amounts of the Corporation's non-financial assets are reviewed at each reporting date to determine whether there is any indication of impairment.
 If any such indication exists, then the asset's recoverable amount is estimated.